Import a GPX Route Free

 Tailor PreRun to your workflow

 Tap the gear icon in the Map tab top bar to open Settings.
-Tap "Save" when done.
-Available options:
+Settings is organized into 7 sub-pages:

 ↑ Back to top